LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

 The additive model analyzes variations at multiple levels:
 - long-term base trend
 - seasonal patterns (yearly, monthly, weekly and daily)
 - impact from holidays.
-In the last picture below, we see some holiday pattern (national and state-wise, it includes also all scholl holidays) with spikes which may influence sales.
+In the last picture below, we see the holiday pattern (national and state-wise, it includes also all school holidays) with spikes which may influence sales.
 These are integrated as an input into the forecasting model.

 ![](asset/trend.jpg)